• USD

 Bush Walks

-Visits to the Victoria Falls
+Visits to Victoria Falls

 History

-The first inhabitants of the area where Chobe National Park exists today were the Basarwa - descendants of the San Bushmen.
+The first inhabitants of the area where Chobe National Park exists today were the Basarwa—descendants of the San Bushmen.
 You can still view their rock art on rocky hills scattered throughout the region.

 During the 1930s, the British High Commissioner visited the Chobe River and recommended that the region become a wildlife conservancy, following the example of the Kruger National Park in South Africa.
 Subsequently, an area about a third of the park's current size was proclaimed a non-hunting area.